 - Whisk the eggs continuously for a few minutes, or until the egg mixture starts to thicken.

 - Once the egg mixture is thickening, add the butter slowly while whisking.

 - Continue to whisk for about another minute or two, until the mixture is as thick as you like.
 Add salt and white pepper to taste.

 - Once the mixture is at desired thickness immediately remove the sauce pan from heat and place sauce in a bowl.

 ASSEMBLING THE EGGS BENEDCIT:

-Place a both sides of a lightly toasted English muffin face up on a plate.
+Place both sides of a lightly toasted English muffin face up on a plate.
 You can butter the English muffin or spread a little hollandaise sauce.
 Add a slice of Canadian bacon on each of the muffins.
 Place a poached egg on the Canadian bacon.
 Drizzle hollandaise sauce over the top of the eggs and top with chives.

 TIP: If the eggs get cold you can place them back in the pot of simmering water for a few seconds to warm.
-Or, place in the microwave to heat up for just a few seconds.
+Or, place it in the microwave to heat up for just a few seconds.
 Too much reheating can overcook the yolks.